Emarticon Project Examples

 As a solution, we created a component radar together with the customer and introduced it together with a stringent rolling order forecast.

 Project result: The required transparency of the storage range of components and assemblies was achieved the stock levels could be lowered without jeopardising supply, and hence, the required working capital was reduced.
-In summary, improving the planning, the total costs were significantly reduced.
-We call this Strategic Cost Reduction and we have our own approach for this.

 Global procurement markets are subject to constant change.
 This results in opportunities and risks for all companies that are not limited to local procurement and sales markets - in an ongoing sequence and with extreme effects.
 The corona crisis is a prime example of this.